bri3d/VW_Flash/docs.md

 First off, at this point we're trying to transfer data into a block of flash memory that hasn't been erased.
 We have no control over the flashing routine, which assumes the block has been zeroed and isn't telling the flash controller to erase a page or to ensure a written block has time to flip.
 This is fraught with peril - as we can only flip bits upwards, not downwards.
 The good news is that several nuances of Tricore come back to help us here: nop is 00, and there's empty space in the flash, so we have a lot of room to play with when it comes to writing a payload.

 Second off, transferring data into already-written flash using this uncompressed data handler is a bit... wonky.
 We need to write our data very slowly to ensure the bits we want flipped actually physically end up flipped.
-And we need to do so on a 256-byte "Assembly Page" boundary, or we'll end up with all sorts of strange issues.
+We need to do so on a 256-byte "Assembly Page" boundary, or we'll end up with all sorts of strange issues.
+We also need to write data we actually want persisted in 8-byte (64-bit) increments, and we can only reliably do so over empty space (00) due to the flash memory's error code protection (ECC).
+Every 8-byte block is given an ECC checksum, and the checksum is subject to the same issues as the data (can only flip up).

-But, overall, not too bad.
+So, we progress through the block, writing 256 bytes of '00' data repeatedly and ignoring the often-returned error status, until we reach an area we want to patch.
+Then we slowly write 8 bytes at a time, again stuffing the same block repeatedly until we can achieve a successful write status.

+Problematic, but a workable solution for arbitrary code execution.
 Find some nops, replace them with a jump to empty memory, write a little procedure, flash it slowly and off we go...

 Er... well... what do we want the procedure to do?
 Where do we want to patch?